johanbrandhorst/blog/content/post/plugin-versioning.md

 ## Conclusion

 We've learned why Go Protobuf plugin management is important, and explored a few of the most common solutions people use today.
-We've also introduced a novel way of managing these plugins that minimizes the problems and avoids having to use a separate installation step completely.
+We've dived deeper into the use of tool dependencies for Go protobuf plugin management.

 See the
 [example repo](https://github.com/johanbrandhorst/go-protobuf-plugin-versioning-example)